Pulpmedia/SerializedResponseBundle/README.md

 A simple bundle to provide an easy way to send out json/xml/yaml responses of serialized objects with annotations.

 ##Introduction
 This Bundle allows you to directly return serializable objects as from within a controller to receive a serialized response in json/xml/yaml format.
+It requires ``jms/serializer-bundle``.

 ##Installation
 ###Step 1